dolix2000/a-shepherdstale/README.md

 ## Description
 A Shepherd's Tale is a single-player game in which the player has control over a shepherd and his dog.
 The player uses the skills of both characters to solve puzzles, overcome various obstacles and bring the sheep of the shepherd home safely.
+This game was developed during the 3rd semester of my studies.

 ## How to start the Game